hungrysandwichclub/Slice-Content/README.md

 Often this doesn't give enough flexibility to present information to the user in a more structured way eg. in an accordion, tabs or in different containers.

-Slice Content gives a client-friendly solution by allowing text to be separated by natural dividers in the text.
+Split Content gives a client-friendly solution by allowing text to be separated by natural dividers in the text.
+With no dependencies it's highly unlikely to intefere with any of your existing code.

 ## Usage